bkesterbyld/maroon-potato/src/pages/index.md

         content: >
           For data scientists, Above functions as a data lake, with a suite of replication tools and access controls to keep live product data safe.
-          Connect your favorite BI, ML and AI tools to create differentiating algorithms and IP from the earliest product stages.
+          Connect your favorite BI, ML and AI tools to create differentiating IP from the earliest product stages.
         actions:
           - label: Learn More
             url: /platform